amghoul/M1-StereoNet-Last-DFKI-V2/README.md

         - resume: {0,1} --> 0: no resuming, 1: enable resuming
         - resumeFile: {None, /kitti_model_cf_fact3d_3stages/checkpoints/- cf_fact3d_fin_kitti-2015-2020_12_19-16_03_29-epoch-2-loss2-10.031-lossesSum-31.297.pth} --> The path of the resume file if enable resume
     - ####for GazaNet model=cf_fact3d (our model)
-        - nosubspace:{1,2,...} --> number of conv2d layers used in factorizing
+        - model_bn:{0,1} --> for enabling Batch Normalized (BN) layers in whole the model or not.
+1: enable BN according to the BN_1D_last or (BN_1D and BN_2D) values.
+0: disable BN regardless of BN_1D_last,BN_1D and BN_2D values.
+        -BN_1D_last: {0,1} --> enforcing BN for the last conv1D in factorized conv3d layers regardless of BN_1D and BN_2D values.
+0: use BN_1D and BN_2D values for BN
         - BN_1D: {0,1} --> 0: don't use batch normalized with Conv1D layer in factorizing, 1: use batch normalized with Conv1D layer in factorizing
         - BN_2D: {0,1} --> 0: don't use batch normalized with Conv2D layer in factorizing, 1: use batch normalized with Conv2D layer in factorizing
+        - fact_kernels: Kernel values for each conv1d or conv2d layers for the factorizing conv3d layers. you can use multiple kernels. space required between every kerenl, No spaces or comma required between the values of the same kernal.
+For example to use four kernels, we write them as 331 131 113 311
+        - filter1_kernels: The same as above fact_kernels argument, but it used for the layers in the first cost filtering block.
+This option is enabled if the is_filter1_differ argument is equal 1.
+        - is_filter1_differ: {0, 1} --> To use different kernel sizes and conv layers in the first component of the cost filtering layer.
+1: use the kernels in filter1_kernels argument for the first filtering block.
+0: dont use different kernels for the first filtering block.
 ---

 ## <a name= run>How to run the code</a>

 ### <a name= train>Training the model</a>
-- To train the model from scratch using FT3D run "run_V17.sh" script
+- To train the model from scratch using FT3D run "run.sh" script
 - Note: refer to the [Main parameters to run the code](#args) for more help
 ---